Frequently Asked Questions

 Q: Are there membership meetings?

 A: Yes, each year there are two meetings that the K.E.Y.S.
 Board of Directors requires members to attend.
-One takes place at the end of April and is called the Open House.
+One takes place at the beginning of May and is called the Open House.
 The other takes place before classes start in August.
 It is called KEYed Up Night.

 Q: Is my tuition tax deductible?